Smokin’! Something for the weekend

 The Pig is one of my favourite boutique hotel chains, and it’s sister hotel Lime Wood (above) is just as lovely – a five star country house set in the heart of the New Forest National Park.
 And while indulgent hotel jaunts obviously aren’t allowed just yet, here’s a little taste of both hotels for you in the form of Lime Wood’s ultimate burger recipe, nestling in The Pig’s gorgeous Tales & Recipes book.
-In normal times, these bad boy burgers would be getting flipped on the grill at The Pig’s Smoked & Uncut summer festivals, but for now you can DIY – fire up the BBQ and give any dads in your life a tasty treat for Father’s Day on Sunday.
+In normal times, these bad boy burgers would be getting flipped on the grill at The Pig’s Smoked & Uncut summer festivals, but for now you can DIY – break the seal on the barbecue and sizzle in spring.
 Don’t forget the homemade ketchup too.

 Ready, steady, cook!